 Glacier Bay | Industar 50mm f3.5 50-2 – Fujifilm X-T2

-It’s a fantastic little lens on these smaller cameras because it gets rid of all the problems which happen along the edges with full-frame cameras.
-So you get more of that center sharpness and the lens also has fantastic micro-contrast which makes it a great run and gun street photography lens.
+It’s a fantastic little lens on these smaller cameras because it eliminates all the problems that happen along the edges with full-frame cameras.
+So you get more of that center sharpness, and the lens also has fantastic micro-contrast, which makes it a great run-and-gun street photography lens.
 In this case, boat photography.

-I never felt the lens had great color rendering, but that could be because I was using it on my Sony, and nothing looks like it has good color rending when you’re using a Sony, but I think this is more impart because this lens flares very easily.
-On an overcast and rainy day like in Glacier Bay it was actually looking pretty nice, but still, nothing compared to Fujinon lenses, in terms of color.
+I never felt the lens had great color rendering, but that could be because I was using it on my Sony, and nothing looks like it has good color rendering when you’re using a Sony.
+I think this is more impart because this lens flares very easily.
+On an overcast and rainy day like in Glacier Bay, it was actually looking pretty nice, but still, nothing compared to Fujinon lenses in terms of color.

 **This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |